-You are enrolled at least three-quarter time at an institution of higher learning.
+You’re enrolled at least three-quarter time at an institution of higher learning, and

-You are using one of the following VA education benefits:
+You’re using one of these VA education benefits:

-- Montgomery GI Bill (Active Duty and Selected Reserve)
+- Montgomery GI Bill Active Duty (MGIB-AD) or Selected Reserve (MGIB-SR)

 - National Call to Service

-- Working at a state Veterans agency to help Veterans obtain Vocational Rehabilitation and Employment benefits.
+- Work at a state Veterans agency to help Veterans get VR&E benefits

-- Working at a Center of Excellence for Veteran Student Success to support and coordinate the academic, financial, physical, and social needs of Veteran students.
+- Work at a Center of Excellence for Veteran Student Success to support the academic, financial, physical, and social needs of Veteran students

-- Working in a cooperative program carried out jointly by VA and an institution of higher learning.
+- Work in a cooperative program carried out jointly by VA and an institution of higher learning

-- Working in any Veterans-related position in an institution of higher learning, such as providing assistance to Veteran students with general inquiries about Veteran benefits, processing necessary documents, or maintaining and organizing Veteran-related files.
+- Work in any Veteran-related position in an institution of higher learning.
+For example, you could help Veteran students with general questions about Veteran benefits, process documents for Veterans, or maintain and organize Veteran-related files.

 How much will I earn?

-You’ll earn an hourly wage equal to the federal minimum wage or your state minimum wage, whichever is greater.
-If you’re in a work-study job at a college or university, your school may pay you the difference between the amount VA pays and the amount the school normally pays other work-study students doing the same job.
+You’ll earn an hourly wage that’s the same as the federal minimum wage or your state minimum wage, whichever is greater.
+If you’re in a work-study job at a college or university, your school may pay you the difference between the amount we pay and the amount the school normally pays other work-study students doing the same job.

-You may elect to be paid in advance for 40% of the number of hours in your work-study agreement, or for 50 hours, whichever is fewer.
-After you’ve completed the hours covered by your first payment, VA will pay you each time you complete 50 hours of service, or biweekly, whichever comes first.
+You may elect to be paid in advance for 40% of the hours in your work-study agreement, or for 50 hours, whichever is fewer.
+After you’ve worked the hours covered by your first payment, we’ll pay you each time you finish 50 hours of service, or biweekly, whichever comes first.

-You may work during or between periods of enrollment.
+You may work during or between enrollment periods.
 The total number of hours you work during your enrollment can’t be more than 25 times the number of weeks in your enrollment period.